elenasacristan/treebooks/README.md

-The users can see their personal and membership details by clicking on the profile tab in the navigation bar.
+The authenticated users can see their personal and membership details by clicking on the profile tab in the navigation bar.